 Pay determination guidelines

-Appointing departments are responsible for maintaining consistent and equitable pay practices across student positions based on considering factors such as:
+Appointing departments are responsible for maintaining consistent and equitable pay practices across student hourly positions based on factors such as:

 - The knowledge and skill requirements necessary to perform the job;

-- Equity, including salary relationships with other student employees in the department or unit;
+- Equity, including salary relationships with other student hourly employees in the department;

 Work hour limits

-Employment of Minors – Work hours and working conditions for student employees under the age of 18 are covered by the UW Requirements for Employing Minors.
+Work hours and working conditions for student hourly employees under the age of 18 are covered by the UW Requirements for Employing Minors.

 Hourly pay requirements, work records and overtime

-Student employees are overtime eligible and must be compensated for all hours worked.
-Hours worked includes all time an employee must be on duty and is permitted to work.
-Student employees do not receive paid holidays, and holidays for which regular staff are paid are not considered “hours worked” for student employees.
+Student hourly employees are overtime eligible and must be compensated for all hours worked.
+Student hourly employees do not receive paid holidays.

-Appointing departments must maintain work/time records for student employees to comply with Fair Labor Standards Act (FLSA) record keeping requirements.
+Departments must maintain a timesheet either in Workday or Kronos for student hourly employees in order to comply with FLSA record keeping requirements.

-Student employees are covered by mandatory overtime requirements, and they must be compensated at time and a half for all hours worked over 40 hours per workweek.
-If a student employee has more than one University position, the hours worked in all positions are totaled to determine the total hours worked within the workweek.
+Student hourly employees are covered by mandatory overtime requirements, and must be compensated at time and a half for all hours worked over 40 hours per the University of Washington’s standard workweek.
+If a student hourly employee has more than one University position, the hours worked in all positions are totaled to determine the total hours worked within the workweek.
 See also Overtime Eligibility and Compensation for Non-Academic Employees.